parv68/parv68/README.md

 ## Frontend Developer | BCA Student

 ### Welcome to my GitHub profile!
 I'm currently pursuing my Bachelor of Computer Application (BCA) and passionate about frontend development.
-I have experience in HTML, CSS, JavaScript, and jQuery, Tailwind CCSS and I love working on web projects.
+I have experience in HTML, CSS, JavaScript, jQuery, Tailwind CCSS and love working on web projects.
 Feel free to check out my repositories and projects!
 #

 ## 🚀 Skills & Technologies